NCI Drug Dictionary

 - Ad-sig-hMUC-1/ecdCD40L vaccine

 A cancer vaccine consisting of a recombinant adenoviral vector encoding the tumor-associated antigen (TAA) human MUC-1 (hMUC-1) linked to the extracellular domain (ecd) of the co-stimulatory molecule CD40 ligand (CD40L) and an adenovirus signal sequence that encodes a secretory signal peptide (Ad-sig) with potential immunostimulating and antineoplastic activities.
 Due to the presence of the secretory signal peptide expressed by Ad-sig in the vaccine construct, transfected cells may secrete a fusion protein composed of hMUC-1 and the CD40L ecd.
 The CD40L moiety part of the fusion protein binds to CD40 receptors on dendritic cells (DCs).
 Subsequently, DCs may be activated and migrate, T-cells may expand, and a cytotoxic T lymphocyte (CTL) response against tumor cells that overexpress hMUC-1 may follow.
 MUC-1 is a hypoglycosylated TAA overexpressed by epithelial cancer cells.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: Ad-sig-hMUC1/ecdCD40L adenoviral vector vaccine